Close Reading Strategies Across the Grades

 Her school has also developed a common method of annotation across all K-6 grade levels.

-See below for a copy of the annotation guide that Amy and her colleagues use school-wide.
+Below is a copy of the annotation guide that Amy and her colleagues use school-wide.

 Close Reading Strategies for a Middle School Classroom